jringkamp/heuristic-math-solver-for-complex-equations/README.md

 OmniSolver: Heuristic Numerical Engine (v1.0-Stable) Project Overview

+This solver is looking at a different way to approach this problem outside of Lambert W

 This is a specialized Java-based numerical engine designed to solve transcendental equations where variables exist in both the base and the exponent (e.g., x^x+x=k and x^x^x+x=k).
 Because these equations lack a standard algebraic solution, this solver utilizes a custom "Stripping" heuristic to achieve convergence where traditional iterative methods (like Newton's Method) often fail due to extreme growth gradients.
 The Strategy: Factoring & Stripping